 Product management is responsible for documenting market requirements for development and engineering.
 Best practice prescribes that these market requirements are about who (the persona), what (the problem), when (frequency or event), and why (the overriding goal), but never how (designs or specs).

 But what about business requirements?
 Just as product management articulates the market’s requirements to engineering and development, they must also communicate the business rationale so that the organization invests in the most promising projects or products.

 Creativity vs. Standardization

 Many organizations view business requirements management as more art than science in an effort to encourage lean and agile innovation and out-of-the-box thinking.
 This works well in smaller organizations such as startups.
 But even as companies scale, standardization of planning documentation and processes are often not implemented, usually because leadership or the organization fears that too much formalization will encourage bureaucracy and slow them down.
-Also, with vastly different types of projects, success metrics and planning horizons across a typical organization, many believe that standardized processes do not work.
+Also, with vastly different types of projects, success metrics, and planning horizons across a typical organization, many believe that standardized processes do not work.
 “Doesn’t replacing an aging product architecture vs. building a third-party partnership program demand different types of planning documents and processes?” they think.

 Agile Planning Challenges